kennethreitz/maya/README.rst

 - Complete symmetric import and export of both ISO 8601 and RFC 2822 datetime stamps.
 - Fantastic parsing of both dates written for/by humans and machines (``maya.when()`` vs ``maya.parse()``).
 - Support for human slang, both import and export (e.g. `an hour ago`).
-- Datetimes can very easily be generated, with our without tzinfo attached.
+- Datetimes can very easily be generated, with or without tzinfo attached.
 - This library is based around epoch time, but dates before Jan 1 1970 are indeed supported, via negative integers.
-- Maya never panics, and always carrys a towel.
+- Maya never panics, and always carries a towel.

 ☤ Installing Maya
 -----------------